walker-herndon/walker-herndon.github.io/Cosmere Reading List.md

 - [ ] Elantris **<-- Currently reading**
 - [ ] The Hope of Elantris (Short Story)
 - [ ] The Emperor's Soul (Novella)
+	- Don't need to read Elantris for this

 ---
 #### Mistborn